 Your colleagues are right though.
 As a researcher, it is more useful for you to calculate your h index than to use the journal impact factor as a measure of prestige.
 The h index can especially work to your advantage if you have published many papers.
 I understand that it is troublesome and time consuming to calculate your h index because it requires you to maintain a record of all your published papers and the citations they have received through timely searches on multiple databases.
 But this would be time and effort well spent because the h index is gaining popularity and is increasingly being considered by grant and tenure committees.

-However, like the journal impact factor, even the index has its limitations, and it is advisable for you to mention a combination of citation metrics—the impact factor of journals in which you have published, your h index, and other article-level metrics—on your grant applications or statements of purpose, so as to give people a holistic view of your impact as a researcher.
+However, like the journal impact factor, even the h index has its limitations, and it is advisable for you to mention a combination of citation metrics—the impact factor of journals in which you have published, your h index, and other article-level metrics—on your grant applications or statements of purpose, so as to give people a holistic view of your impact as a researcher.